aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | ttlSecondsAfterFinished | int    | 86400               | This limits the lifetime of a Job that has finished execution (either Complete or Failed).
 After `ttlSecondsAfterFinished` have passed, pods will be cleaned up automatically. |
 | pods                    | dict   | {}                  | All values eligible to configure pods managed by the job.
 Follows the `PodTemplate` input schema.
 See [PodTemplate](#podtemplate) in README for more.                          |

-You can use any of the above listed values when configuring a job.
-Note that if you don't set any values, the defaults from `chc-lib` are used.
+You can use any of the above values when configuring a job.
+Note that if you don't set any values, defaults from `chc-lib` are used.

 ## PodTemplate
 This section explains which values can be set when the `PodTemplate` input schema is used.